MapMonster vs rustplusplus — Honest Comparison of Rust+ Tools

 This is the most common question we get from rustplusplus users considering MapMonster:

 "rustplusplus is free and open source.
-Why pay $9.99/month for MapMonster?"
+Why pay $4.99/month for MapMonster?"

 Three honest answers:

-2. The premium pays for infrastructure rustplusplus doesn't have.
-Specifically: the Shop Sniper AI (custom-trained on real Rust shop-pricing data, updated each wipe), the wire-server pool-deduplication backbone (pools shop detections across all premium users on the same Rust server so one alert benefits many), and 24/7 Cloudflare Workers backend handling Steam OAuth, billing, etc. Running rustplusplus = you host the Node bot.
-Running MapMonster premium = we host all of that infrastructure for you.
+2. The premium pays for hosted services rustplusplus doesn't have.
+Specifically: Shop Sniper (an AI giveaway detector trained on real Rust pricing data, updated each wipe), a shared detection layer that means one team's spot benefits the whole premium pool on the same server, and the 24/7 hosting for Steam sign-in, billing, etc. Running rustplusplus = you host the bot yourself.
+Running MapMonster premium = we host all of that for you.

 Bottom line